ElektraInitiative/libelektra/doc/tutorials/odbc-backend.md

 # The Elektra ODBC Backend

 This tutorial describes how to set up unixODBC on Linux and use Elektra to retrieve configuration data from an _SQLite_ or _PostgreSQL_ database.

-> Currently, the _backend_odbc_ plugin is marked as EXPERIMENTAL and only supports reading
-> data from data sources.
+> Currently, the _backend_odbc_ plugin is marked as EXPERIMENTAL and only supports reading data from data sources.
 > Writing data (e.g. with `kdb set`) should be supported soon.
 > Also, currently only data sources that define a table for _metadata_ are supported.
 > In the future, we plan to also support data sources without metadata tables.

-> The ODBC backend plugin was tested with unixODBC, but should also work with iODBC
-> and Microsoft ODBC (on Windows).
-> If you are using such an environment, feel free to share you experiences at
-> https://issues.libelektra.org or extend this tutorial.

-> This tutorial uses SQLite- and PostgreSQL databases as data sources, but ODBC drivers for other data sources
-> are also supported.
 >
-> Please be aware that if you want to use metadata, _outer joins_ have to be supported by the ODBC driver.
+> Please be aware that for using metadata, _outer joins_ have to be supported by the ODBC driver.

+> The ODBC backend plugin was tested with unixODBC, but should also work with iODBC and Microsoft ODBC (on Windows).
+> If you are using such an environment, feel free to share you experiences at https://issues.libelektra.org or extend this tutorial.

+> This tutorial uses SQLite- and PostgreSQL databases as data sources, but ODBC drivers for other data sources are also supported.

 ## Overview